rraeyyi/News-popularity-automation/Project3.md

 This report analyzes data on almost 40,000 articles published by Mashable throughout the years 2013 and 2014.
-Although the original data set includes information on 61 different features about the articles, this report focuses on the following 9 variables:
+Although the original data set includes information on 61 different features about the articles, this report excludes and condenses some of those and focuses on the following 9 variables:

 | Name                 | Definition                                                                       |
 |:---------------------|:---------------------------------------------------------------------------------|